 who is this trip for?

-Photographers and Filmmakers of all levels, whether you are just barely starting out your visual storytelling journey, or the camera is your first language, there is something deeply authentic for you to learn from this once in a lifetime adventure.
+Aspiring Photographers and Filmmakers of all levels!
+Whether you are just barely starting out your visual storytelling journey or Lightroom is your second language, there is something deeply authentic for you to learn from this once in a lifetime adventure.
+Don’t worry if you don’t have a pro-looking camera - the skills you will acquire on this trip are beyond what equipment you have.

 December 2nd to 17th 2019